DMAIC – The DMAIC Model

 The final part of the DMAIC Model is the Control phase where we need to ensure that the new changes become business as normal and we do not revert to the same way of working as before.

 During this phase, we want to ensure that we close the project off by validating the project savings and ensuring the new process is correctly documented.
-We also need to make sure that new measures and process KPI’s are in place and finally that we get the business champion to sign off on both the project and the savings.
+We also need to make sure that new measures and process KPI’s are in place and, finally that we get the business champion to sign off on both the project and the savings.
 We may need to redesign the workplace following the 5S principles.

 The Control phase can be broken down into: